Which Plants Can I Grow In Las Vegas?

 Vegetables come in a wide variety of possibilities in the Las Vegas area.
 As long as you mind which ones prefer the hotter conditions, you'll be reaping a bountiful harvest several times throughout your growing season!
-Do some homework, and if you need some help, here are a few to get you started:
+Do some homework, and if you need some help, here are a few of the best outdoor plants for Las Vegas to get your veggie garden started:

 - Black Eyed Peas

 - Sweet Potatoes